Rizwan-Raza/Color-WAMP/readme.txt

 == Changelog ==

+= Version 1.0.2 =
+* Footer developer backlinks are reserved and optimized
+* Page title reformatted
+* Brand new scrollbar according to theme color

 = Version 1.0.1 =
 * Minor Tweaks are done
 * Visibility of Archive Header, Search Header are on by Default